Mama June Kids Honey Boo Boo And Pumpkin Need To Lose Weight, Mom Won’t Allow It

 “I think she’s more into it now because she can wear blue jeans and she can wear all the clothes and stuff like that.
 And before she couldn’t do that.”

 As The Daily Mail reports, Anna’s relationship with her mother has been rather strained, to put it mildly, for the past few years.
 Back in 2014, news broke that Shannon had re-kindled a relationship with a convicted sex offender, Mark McDaniel.
-It would later emerge that McDaniel had molested Anna a decade earlier, and that relationship – which Mama June denied – cost Shannon not only her relationship with her oldest daughter but also her popular show, Here Comes Honey Boo Boo, as well.
+It would later emerge that McDaniel had molested Anna a decade earlier; that relationship – which Mama June denied – cost Shannon not only her relationship with her oldest daughter, but also her popular show, Here Comes Honey Boo Boo, as well.

-These days, mom and daughter are getting along as best they can in light of what’s happened.
-She lives several states away, and they only see each other sporadically – such as when Mama June came to town when her granddaughter, Kaitlyn, had surgery.
+These days, mom and daughter are getting along as best they can, in light of what’s happened.
+She lives several states away, and they only see each other sporadically – such as when Mama June came into town when her granddaughter, Kaitlyn, had surgery.

 You can see Mama June and her two youngest kids during new episodes of From Not To Hot, which airs on Fridays at 10 p.m.
 Eastern Time on WEtv.